-The 5 th Annual Haiti International Film Festival is a one-day film festival celebrating Haitian art and culture.
+The 6 th Annual Haiti International Film Festival is a two-day film festival celebrating Haitian art and culture.
 Founded in 2015 by Haitian American filmmaker Jacquil Constant, Haiti International Film Festival aims to showcase art and films from the Haitian Diaspora to authentically reflect our community’s diverse experiences and backgrounds.
 The Haiti International Film Festival program promotes cultural diversity through various art genres including documentary film, short films, narrative films, and art.

 Best Short Film